Ruth Pfau: Awards and recognition

 Pfau is remembered in Pakistan and abroad as a distinguished human being, and had been awarded many awards and medals.
 On 23 March 1989, Pfau received the Hilal-i-Pakistan award presented by the then-President of Pakistan Ghulam Ishaq Khan at the President House for her work with leprosy patients.

 Speaking at a function in Islamabad on 30 January 2000 to mark the 47th World Leprosy Day, the then-President Rafiq Tarar praised Pfau, who built up the National Leprosy Control Program in Pakistan, for working not only for those afflicted with leprosy but also for those with tuberculosis.
 In 2006, Pfau was honoured as the 'Woman of the Year 2006' by City FM89.

 On 14 August 2010, on the occasion of Pakistan's Independence Day, the then-President of Pakistan Asif Ali Zardari awarded Pfau the Nishan-i-Quaid-i-Azam for public service.
 She was hailed as Pakistan's "Mother Teresa" after her work towards helping people displaced by the 2010 Pakistan floods.
 In 2015, Pfau was awarded the Staufer Medal, the highest award of the German state of Baden-Württemberg.

 On 19 August 2017, Sindh Chief Minister Syed Murad Ali Shah announced renaming of the Civil Hospital Karachi to Dr Ruth Pfau Hospital as an acknowledgment of "selfless services of the late social servant".

 On 9 September 2019, Google honoured her with a Google Doodle of her treating a patient.

 In February 2020, the President of Pakistan Dr. Arif Alvi inaugurated the Fazaia Ruth Pfau Medical College in Karachi.
 The college was established by the Pakistan Air Force.

+On 10 August 2026, a documentary about Pfau premeried at a short film competition held during Pakistan Minority Week, where it won third prize.